ValRCS/RCS_BigData/GDPR/README.md

 * Opt-in ONLY Ask not assume consent!
 * Granular strongly preferred

-1.The vital interest of the individual
+1. The vital interest of the individual
-2.The public interest
+2. The public interest
-3.Contractual necessity
+3. Contractual necessity
-4.Compliance with legal obligations
+4. Compliance with legal obligations
-5.Unambiguous consent of the individual - THE Opt-IN mentioned 6.Legitimate interest of the data controller
+5. Unambiguous consent of the individual - THE Opt-IN mentioned
+6. Legitimate interest of the data controller

+**bundling** a big no no now - can't require consent for unrelated purposes

 ## Data Wrangling and Feature Engineering